crabmusket/crabmusket.net/blog/content/drafts/loyalty3.md

 featured: true
 ---

-Loyalty is not cool.
+Loyalty is _not_ a cool idea.
 It's a stodgy idea, superseded by more attractive ones like freedom-as-choice.
 Its reputation has been compromised by consumer loyalty programs and the party loyalty of partisan politics.
 But a hundred years ago, American philosopher Josiah Royce had a unique, hopeful vision of loyalty which defied its poor (even back then) reputation.
-I was enthraled by his ideas, because they seemed utterly relevant to life today -- both to the _big debates_ people are having in the media, and also to the choices myself and my friends are making for ourselves.
+I was enthralled by his ideas, because they seemed utterly relevant to life today -- both to the _big debates_ people are having in the media, and also to the choices myself and my friends are making for ourselves.

 So by writing this article, I want to give you some understanding of what loyalty meant to Royce and what it means to me.
 I want to bring a new idea (or rather, an old one) into our mental toolbox, so we can more easily recognise loyalty when we see it, or see a lack of it.